sjamthe/CarND-Semantic-Segmentation/README.md

 ### Dataset
 Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
 Extract the dataset in the `data` folder.
 This will create the folder `data_road` with all the training a test images.

+### Further Work
+Checkout other techniques of Semantic Segmentation outlined in [this](http://blog.qure.ai/notes/semantic-segmentation-deep-learning-review) blog.